 Official Site: https://www.gentoo.org/

-Arch Linux preferred mostly by Linux experts because of its solid base and complete customization capabilities.
+Arch Linux is preferred mostly by Linux experts because of its solid base and complete customization capabilities.
 It is meant to be a lightweight and straightforward distribution with minimalism in mind.
 It has been developed since 2002.
 Arch Linux differs from other distributions as its release cycle: There is no cycle.
-It has a rolling release structure which ensures different parts of the software on your machine is irregularly updated when it is time to do so.
+It has a rolling release structure that ensures different parts of the software on your machine are irregularly updated when it is time to do so.
 What you would download for installation is nothing more than a recent snapshot of the core components and required base software.

 Official Site: https://www.archlinux.org/